matthiasmullie/scrapbook/extras/buffered-cache.md

 ---
 layout: extra
 title: Local buffer
 description: BufferedStore helps reduce requests to your real cache.
-If you need the request the same value more than once (from various places in your code), it can be a pain to keep that value around.
+If you need to request the same value more than once (from various places in your code), it can be a pain to keep that value around.
 Requesting it again from cache would be easier, but then you get some latency from the connection to the cache server.
 weight: 0
 icon: fa fa-rocket
 class: MatthiasMullie\Scrapbook\Buffered\BufferedStore